dragan717080/VirtualPiano/README.md

 # Virtual Piano App

 The Virtual Piano App is a web application that allows users to play a virtual piano on their devices.
-It is built using Flask, SQLAlchemy, Sass, and Jinja2.

 ## Features